abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ???
 Output "Output"
     array([ 1,  5, -1, -1, -1,  7,  3])

-!!!
-Info ""
 Also, you cannot grow or shrink `ndarrays` this way:

 ```py
 try: